jacoelho/component/README.md

 ## Generating a Dependency Graph

-The `DotGraph` method emits your system’s dependency graph in [Graphviz](https://graphviz.org/) DOT format, clustering components by their startup level and drawing directed edges from each dependency to its dependent.
+The `DotGraph` method emits your system's dependency graph in [Graphviz](https://graphviz.org/) DOT format, clustering components by their startup level and drawing directed edges from each dependency to its dependent.

 ```bash
 dot := sys.DotGraph()